LockyWebb/HYBPAanalysis/Title.md

 That way, if a panelist beats opposing panelists who have high Strike Rates, that win will contribute more to the Aggregated Strike Rate.

-For example, Maelanie Bracewell has won twice and has a Strike Rate of 6.9% (due to her 29 appearances).
+For example, *at the end of 2022* Maelanie Bracewell has won twice and has a Strike Rate of 6.9% (due to her 29 appearances).
 In the Adjusted Strike Rate, instead of 2/29, we add up the Strike Rate of the eight panelists (two lots of four) and divide that by 29.
 The panelists Melanie beat were Ed Kavalee (35%, twice), Ash London (50%), Marty Sheargold (29%), Sam Pang (5.8%, twice), Tim McDonald (8.3%), and Kitty Flanagan (5.7%).
 So Melanie’s Adjusted Strike Rate
 $= (0.35 \times 2 + 0.5 + 0.29 + 0.058 \times 2 + 0.083 + 0.057)/2 \approx 0.015$

 ![](Title_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->